jacob-long/personal-site/content/post/zotero-apa-no-issues-numbers.md

 +++
-title = "Here's how to use APA style in Zotero without issue numbers" date = 2017-09-23T16:10:13-04:00 draft = false
+title = "Here's how to use APA style without issue numbers in Zotero" date = 2017-09-23T16:10:13-04:00 draft = false